nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

 User inputs are parsed through `AbcliParser` to create executable `Command` objects.
 The parsing done by `AbcliParser` is determined by its mode of parsing, which is either the Buyer mode, MeetUp mode, or Property mode.
-For example, in the Buyer mode, AbcliParser will create a `BuyerCommandParser` object to parse the input, and create a command that is of type `Buyer`.
+For example, in the Buyer mode, `AbcliParser` will create a `BuyerCommandParser` object to parse the input, and create a command that is of type `Buyer`.

 The mode of `AbcliParser` can be switched by executing a `SwitchParserModeCommand`.
 An example of switching to the MeetUp mode:
 1. User inputs `switch m`, which is then passed to the `AbcliParser` class.
 2. The `AbcliParser` class then creates either a `BuyerCommandParser`, `MeetUpCommandParser`, or `PropertyCommandParser` according to its `currentMode`.
-(The default current mode is set to Buyer mode, and the type of `CommandParser` created here doesn't matter since all of them handle `SwitchParserModeCommand` the same way).
+(The default current mode is set to Buyer mode, and the type of `CommandParser` created here does not matter since all of them handle `SwitchParserModeCommand` the same way).
-3. The created CommandParser then creates a `SwitchParserModeCommandParser` and uses it to parse the command.
+3. The created `CommandParser` then creates a `SwitchParserModeCommandParser` and uses it to parse the command.
 4. This results in a `SwitchParserModeCommand` with the mode `ParserMode.MEETUP` which is executed by the `LogicManager`.
 5. The `SwitchParserModeCommand` then switches the `currentMode` of `AbcliParser` to `ParserMode.MEETUP` when executed.
 The `currentMode` will affect the type of `CommandParser` that will be created for future parses (in step 2).
 6. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.